mobious999/build/README.md

 Each script will be able to do error logging (default) but is not a requirement.

 The option is there as a parameter for debugging if required.

+Each script has example files that you all you have to do is type get-help (scriptname) to see examples.

 ```
-for each script you can type get-help to see examples.

 ### Installing